Mac-Nerd/patchomator/README.md

 ## Installation

-*Patchomator install packages suitable for distribution via Jamf or other management platform are coming soon.*
+Download the latest PKG installer from the [Releases page](https://github.com/Mac-Nerd/patchomator/releases).

-For now, download or clone this repo, copy or move patchomator.sh to a path that you have write access to, and set it executable.
+Or you can download or clone this repo, copy or move `patchomator.sh` to the same location as Installomator, and set it executable.

 ```
 curl -LO https://github.com/Mac-Nerd/patchomator/raw/main/patchomator.sh
 chmod a+x patchomator.sh
-mv patchomator.sh /usr/local/Installomator/
+sudo mv patchomator.sh /usr/local/Installomator/
 ```